Sauce: Function

 Sauces are used as accompaniments to improve the flavor of a dish.
 They may do this by deepening the flavor already present in ingredients or by providing pleasing complementary or contrasting flavors.
 Cultures around the world employ other accompaniments to the same effect, for instance relishes and stews, the latter seen in the Ethiopian wat accompanying injera flatbreads.

 Cooking and then serving a sauce with a dish (a composed sauce) is predominantly a Western, particularly French, concept.
 With the exception of pasta, sauces in western cooking generally accompany meats and other proteins that have been subject to a simple cooking process such as frying.
 In Asia, sauces are integrated into the dish, seen in curries, or are used as a condiment, as in fish sauce.

 History

 The Latin salsus (salted) is the root etymology of sauce.

+One of the oldest sauces is thought to be hot sauce, created by Aztecs in roughly 7000 BCE by mixing chili peppers with water.
+Other early sauces include jiang, Chinese pastes made from fermented meat, fish, grains or beans, documented in the 3rd century BCE; and garum, a mixture dating back to ancient Greece made from fermented anchovies or sardines and salt.

 Composed sauces

 Composed sauces are made in the kitchen, and are particularly important in classical French cuisine.
 Such sauces may be uncooked mixtures, for instance pesto and skordalia, or cooked, seen in Hollandaise and white sauces.
 They always contain basic seasonings, and in more intricate preparations include condiments and an intensified element of the ingredient being accompanied (for example, a sauce accompanying a steak incorporating meat juices released during cooking).
 A sauce made from the last is known as an integral sauce.
 Several basic cooked preparations, such as stocks, demi-glace and espagnole sauce may be preprepared and included in cooked sauces; these often are attempts to resemble a sauce made from an intensified element of the accompanied ingredient.